steijehillewaert/webpack-php-devine/README.md

 # Webpack config with PHP

-Webpack config with php for Devine :graduation:
+Webpack config with php for Devine 🎓

 ## Specs
 * Eslinter